 If you see a red notice, it is unsafe to be in the structure.
 Restrict your cleanup to outside the building and wear protective gear (hard hats, steel-toed workbooks, respirators, work gloves).
 Many of the red notice buildings can collapse or become more dangerous during wind or cleanup operations.
 A yellow notice means the building has an unsafe portion.
 Please read the sign for more information.
 A green notice building is safe.

 Para los recursos de recuperación de desastres, busque en la pestaña de publicaciones.

 This contact list has been created for Joplin area residents.
 The SW Missouri Disaster Response and Recovery Contacts includes contact information for disaster assistance, volunteers and donations.

 Don't be a victim twice.
 MU Extension's EMW1022, Financial Recovery and Risk Management contains expert advice on dealing with insurance companies and contractors when recovering from a disaster.

 After a disaster, you may have to replace social security cards, adoption records, birth certificates and other documents.

 People affected by a natural disaster should file a claim with FEMA as soon as possible.
 How to Make A Claim to FEMA explains the process.

 Avoid further damage to buildings by making temporary roof repairs.
 The How-to-Install Self-Help Tarp (PDF), from the U.S. Army Corps of Engineers, explains the correct way to make those repairs.

 Getting back to business

-The Missouri Small Business Development Centers are available to help businesses affected by tornadoes reopen the doors.
-Disaster resources for Missouri businesses
+The Missouri Small Business and Technology Development Centers are available to help businesses affected by tornadoes reopen the doors.
+See the disaster resource guide for Missouri businesses.